LuvemBooks

 For modern audiences seeking epic storytelling with psychological depth, Dumas delivers a masterwork that justifies its enduring popularity.
 The Count's journey from victim to avenger to someone who rediscovers humanity offers both entertainment and insight into the nature of justice and redemption.

-The Land of Stories Complete Set by Chris Colfer - Review
+The Science of Scaling by Mark Roberge - Review